aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

      - procedures and structures that may exist in theory only without regard to the real world (aka theoretical structures), and are created in the imagination of mathematicians to resemble counting to some extent.
   2. Arithmetic comprises the 5 algorithms of addition, subtraction, multiplication, division and comparison performed on real numbers.
      - Note that arithmetic overlaps algebra, given that arithmetic algorithms were developed as part of algebra's historical development.
+     - Mathematics novices see some of the arithmetic operations as existing only in the imagination of mathematicians, and therefore not meant for practical use.
   2. Standard mathemtical notation was created for mathematicians without  consideration for mathematics novices.
   3. The concept of function is the long sought after meeting point of meaning of algebraic expressions between mathematicians and mathematics novices.
   4. Overloading of natural language for arithmetic operators on the different subsets of real numbers is a challenge for those who take language seriously, and can be addressed by temporarily replacing an overloaded operator with multiple functions.